 The Company's risk profile is mainly driven by its exposure to the investment markets.
-Market risk forms around 55% of the total risk portfolio of LifeStar.
-The second material risk exposure of LSI, underwriting risk, is the result of the insurance operations of the Company and forms around 25% of the total risk portfolio of LifeStar.
-The third largest exposure (17% of undiversified SCR) arises from credit risk mainly in relation to investment holdings (bonds, deposits, cash at bank), an intercompany loan and reinsurance recoverables.
+Market risk forms around 49% of the total risk portfolio of LifeStar.
+The second most material risk exposure of LifeStar, underwriting risk, is the result of the insurance operations of the Company and forms around 25% of the total risk portfolio of LifeStar.
+The third largest exposure (23% of undiversified SCR) arises from credit risk mainly in relation to investment holdings (bonds, deposits, cash at bank), intercompany loans and reinsurance recoverables.
 The exposure to operational risk is relatively small.

-The risk profile of LifeStar as at 31 December 2020 was in line with its risk strategy.
+The risk profile of LifeStar as at 31 December 2021 was in line with its risk strategy.